 Students will deepen their understanding of Linear Algebra.
 They will be able to define and obtain the minimal and characteristic polynomials of a linear map on a finite-dimensional vector space, and will understand and be able to prove the relationship between them; they will be able to prove and apply the Primary Decomposition Theorem, and the criterion for diagonalisability.
-They will have a good knowledge of inner product spaces, and be able to apply the Bessel and Cauchy-Schwarz inequalities; will be able to define and use the adjoint of a linear map on a finite-dimensional inner product space, and be able to prove and exploit the diagonalisability of a self-adjoint map.
+They will have a good knowledge of inner product spaces, and be able to apply the Bessel and Cauchy-Schwarz inequalities; will be able to define and use the adjoint of a linear map on a finite-dimensional inner product space, and be able to prove and exploit the diagonalisability of a self-adjoint map and prove and use the singular value decomposition.